Capacitor Testing (Simple Methods, 2024)

 In this article, I try my limited knowledge best to share three methods to tell if a capacitor is bad or good.

-• In the last method, we use a component tester.
+- In the last method, we use a component tester.
 We just plug our capacitor into the tester.
-And the tester tells us the right way if the capacitor (no matter if it is electrolytic or ceramic) is good or bad.
+The tester tells us the right way if the capacitor (no matter if it is electrolytic or ceramic) is good or bad.

 Please understand how to properly discharge a capacitor.
 This is very important because capacitors can hold the charge even if the power supply is disconnected.